Pythonidaer/proshopapp/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to ProShopApp's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**ProShopApp** is a *MERN* tutorial project.
+I followed this Udemy course created by Brad Traversy to learn more about React and other technologies.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+The main website can be found  `here. <https://proshopapp2023.herokuapp.com/>`_

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.